shotstack/serverless-webhook-publisher/readme.md

 The POST callback uses a custom headers to which can be prefixed with your project or service name.
 Just edit the .env file and change `HEADER_NAME`

+### Add deployment bucket prefix

+A deployment bucket centralises all your Serverless deployments in to a single bucket in S3 rather than creating a new bucket for each Serverless project and each environment.
+Make sure the bucket exists, create it if it does not.
+The deployment will append the region to the bucket prefix.
+Edit the .env file and change `DEPLOY_BUCKET_PREFIX`.

 ### Install dependencies